How deep the Father's love for us,

 Wrong.
 This past week I realized that even though I KNEW the story for years, I never knew its depth and magnitude.
 Yes it’s a story of God’s love, but it’s a lot more than I ever realized.
 Let me explain.

-When my kids were young, I experienced what it means to love someone who hasn’t done anything for you – someone who just kind of landed on your front door step (figuratively obviously) and made himself part of your life.
+When my kids were young, I experienced what it means to love someone who hasn’t done anything for you – someone who just kind of landed on your front door step (figuratively of course) and made himself part of your life.
 Having a child isn’t like shopping for a new car; you don’t get to choose your favorite model.
 You just end up with whatever God gives you and love it… I mean him/her… because they’re yours.
 That’s it.

-But now I am learning something deeper.
+But now I am learning something much deeper.
 Not just what it means to love someone who didn’t earn it, but rather what it means to love someone who did everything they could to throw it away.

 But what do we do?
 Do we reject them?
 Do we push them away the same way they push us away?
 Do we give them what they deserve?